Make your emergency plan

 If you use a kennel or daycare, find out what their emergency plan is.

-Talk to your local authorities to find out what organizations and resources are available in your area for animals during an emergency.
-If you have large animals (such as horses or cows), consider removing animals from the area during an evacuation alert stage.
+Talk to your First Nation or local government to find out what organizations and resources are available in your area for animals during an emergency.

 Download the guides